 Monitoring of the status and trends of fish populations characteristics.
 The ISRP emphasized both the need for and uncertainty about how well the habitat monitoring would be related to the monitoring of the status and trends in fish population characteristics.
 This is needed ultimately to verify the value of using these habitat metrics and to evaluate the effectiveness of efforts to change habitat characteristics to achieve the desired population response.
-The ISRP review conclusions on the need for further development of this linkage:
+The ISRP review conclusions on the need for further development of this linkage are:

 We are still not sure how habitat status and trend monitoring data will be related to (integrated with) status and trends of fish population data within CHaMP watersheds to evaluate the effectiveness of specific restoration strategies or general restoration effectiveness in a geographic area (e.g., are the co-managers in a given subbasin successful in restoring stream habitat in their area?).
 It was unclear which entity or entities will be responsible for conducting fish status and trends monitoring at CHaMP sites, what kinds of fish data would be collected (e.g., site/reach-specific abundance sampling or fish in- fish out), and what kinds of analytical methods will be used to relate fish status and trends to habitat status and trends.
-CHaMP indicated that fish population surveys are not being carried out simultaneously with the habitat measurements, although it was their hope that ISEMP and other cooperators would be able to provide fish demographic data that could be associated with the habitat surveys.
-The linkage between fish and habitat monitoring in CHaMP watersheds requires development.
+CHaMP indicated that fish population surveys are not being carried out simultaneously with the habitat measurements, although it was their hope that ISEMP and other cooperators would be able to provide fish and habitat monitoring in CHaMP watersheds requires development.